PHESTO0/Kibwezi-Seed-Sources/README.md

 # Kibwezi-Seed-Sources
-Web Map for Kibwezi Sub-Station seed sources covering 5 Counties
+Web Map for Kibwezi Sub-Station seed sources covering 5 Counties.
+This web app was created by KEFRI GIS Unit